rallisf1/mailcow-dockerized-docs/docs/backup_restore_migrate/b_r_m_migration.en.md

     systemctl stop docker.service
     ```

 **5\.** Repeat step 3 with the same commands.
-This will be much quicker than the first time.
+This is much faster than the first time, because this time only the diffs have to be synchronized.

 **6\.** Switch over to the target machine and start Docker.
 ```